tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Sep 27 2007

-Grady Kuphal (a 19-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Grady Kuphal (a 19-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Grady Kuphal had extensive experience in preaching his views to theists.
 He was not afraid.
 As Grady Kuphal entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Grady Kuphal used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Grady Kuphal argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.